IVF IN THE CZECH REPUBLIC

 - Treatments are available for married women, lesbians and single women

-- Recipient giving birth to a child is the legal mother also when using egg donation.
+- The recipient giving birth to a child is the legal mother also when using egg donation.

 - The donor has no legal and financial responsibilities toward the child.
 No contract concerning this matter is needed this applies automatically.

-- If the donor is know you can create some legal contract on how the relationship between her and the child will look like bot he will not be the legal parent and it is best you seek legal advice.
+- If the donor is known, you can create some legal contract on how the relationship between her and the child will look like but she/he will not be the legal parent and it is best you seek legal advice.

 - You decide if you tell the child about his origins or not.

-- The donor has the right inquire the HFEA if her eggs resulted in pregnancy and whether it was a girl or a boy.
-He cannot however know about her or his identity.
+- The donor has the right to inquire the HFEA if her eggs resulted in pregnancy and whether it was a girl or a boy.
+He cannot, however, know about her or his identity.

-- The donor has the right to get compensation of up to 750 pounds per cycle donation.
+- The donor has the right to get compensation of up to GBP 750 per cycle donation.

-Fertility clinics regulations are at the statue level.
+Fertility clinics’ regulations are at the statute level.
 Red Latinoamericana de Preproduccion Assistida governs most of the clinics.

-IVF treatments are available for same sex couples and single women
+In Brazil, IVF treatments are available for same-sex couples and single women

 Assisted hatching: Allowed